Somewhere in My Mind's Eye - A Poem

 In my mind's eye I will live forever

 And the cloak of love and time will be gently stored with care.

 If only I could access, if only I dared to look at what is - what was - really there

 Holding my heart earthbound yet spirit free, ceasing never.

 Somewhere, somehow in my mind's eye.

-I hope you liked the poem In My Mind's Eye.
+I hope you enjoyed reading the poem, In My Mind's Eye.
+Maybe it touched you in some way.
 You might also like these poems:

 - Awesome in Its Splendor: A Poem of Love's Strength

 This poem of Love's strength is an attempt to explain what a man might feel when he is finally in love.
 I am open to correction!